Shiva753s/Pizza-Sales-Analysis_SQL/README.md

 # 📊 Pizza Store Data Analysis# Pizza-Sales-Analysis

 ## 📜 Project Overview
-This project focuses on analyzing pizza sales data to extract valuable business insights.
-The dataset includes information on orders, pizza details, and sales trends, which are analyzed using SQL.
+This project analyzes pizza sales data to uncover trends in orders, revenue, and customer preferences.
+Using SQL queries, it extracts insights that help understand sales performance and business patterns.

 ### Key Objectives:
 - Understand sales performance and revenue trends.